-George is clerked primarily by Lee Johnson and Emma Smead.
+George is clerked primarily by Lee Johnson, Clare Sabido and Natasha Southgate.

 “He is forging an excellent reputation for his sterling work across a wide range of matters”

 Chambers & Partners

 George practised in the criminal courts for approximately 5-7 years acting for both prosecution and defence.
 By the end of this period, he was prosecuting substantial drug importation cases (involving £2m cannabis) and defending in rape cases.

 Since the 1980’s, George has been involved in almost all aspects of health care law.
 In his early career, he represented doctors at NHS Tribunals dealing with alleged breaches of their terms of service, inquests and other hearings in the lower courts.
 By the 1990’s, he had become significantly involved in clinical negligence litigation.
 From 1992 to 2016, he has conducted approximately 50 clinical negligence trials on his own account.
 Something in the region of seven of such trials have involved brain damage or high value cases.